WorldBank-Transport/ram-backend/README.md

   - `storageTest.secretKey` - Secret key for storage.
 [STORAGE_TEST_SECRET_KEY]
   - `storageTest.bucket` - Secret key for storage.
 [STORAGE_TEST_BUCKET]
   - `storageTest.region` - Secret key for storage.
 [STORAGE_TEST_REGION]
+  - `analysisProcess.service` - The service to run the analysis on.
+Either `docker` (for local development and off-line) or `hyper`.
+[ANL_SERVICE]
+  - `analysisProcess.hyperAccess` - Access key for Hyper.
+[HYPER_ACCESS]
+  - `analysisProcess.hyperSecret` - Secret key for Hyper.
+[HYPER_SECRET]
+  - `analysisProcess.container` - The name of the rra-analysis container (Default wbtransport/rra-analysis:latest-stable) [ANL_CONTAINER]
+  - `analysisProcess.db` - The database connection string.
+When using Docker for the analysis process, the host will the Docker inet address ($ ifconfig).
+When using Hyper, this will be the IP of your hosted database [ANL_DB]
+  - `analysisProcess.storageHost` - The host of the storage service.
+See notes above.
+[ANL_STORAGE_HOST]
+  - `analysisProcess.storagePort` - The port to use.
+[ANL_STORAGE_PORT]

 Example:
 ```